adolgert/provda/docs/process.rst

 Process-level Provenance Document
 ---------------------------------

+This subsection is a specification for what a tool reading process-level provenance expects to find.
 It might help to look at the
 `W3C Prov Primer <https://www.w3.org/TR/prov-primer/>`_.
 A provenance document is the Python prov library's term for the root of a Bundle of Records.

-We will walk through choices to represent the entities and relations for process-level provenance.
+Attributes that are part of the PROV standard are marked with a dagger (ǂ).
+Attributes that are optional for records but should be filled in eventually are marked with an asterisk (*).
+For example, the end time of an activity may not be known.

 Default Namespaces
 ^^^^^^^^^^^^^^^^^^